 And let’s also assume that the home appraisal comes back at what we already knew market value was: $900,000.

-RBC comes to you, the buyer and says they have a problem: You paid $1 million for the home but the appraisal says it’s worth $900K.
-That’s a $100,000 gap.
+RBC comes to you, the buyer and says they have a problem.
+You paid $1 million for the home but the appraisal says it’s worth $900K.
+That low appraisal results in a $100,000 gap.

 Uh oh, now what happens?

 RBC is going to tell you that you need to make up the difference in the appraised value.
-This is $900K versus the $1,000,000 you paid in order to get a mortgage.
+This is $900K versus the $1,000,000 purchase price in order to get a mortgage.
 In other words, you need to find an extra $100,000 by the closing date.

-This should be factored in and ideally you have a larger downpayment that can cover this.
+You should factor this in and ideally you have a larger downpayment that can cover this.
 If not, you’re putting yourself at significant risk.

 What are the buyers options?